-If the last few years has taught us anything it’s that we need to slow down, appreciate nature and respect our environment.
+If the last few years have taught us anything it’s that we need to slow down, appreciate nature and respect our environment.
 So, in this latest blog we look at five exciting ways to explore the Gap of Dunloe without a car.

 What is the Gap of Dunloe?